aricbeaver/blog/_posts/2012-08-11-s10-1996-ac-dc-inverter-install.md

  - electronics
 ---

 I remembered a car commercial back in the day for the Pontiac Vibe that was advertising an in-dash DC to AC inverter.
-Anyways, I have used one in my truck for the past few months and I decided to hardwire it into the center console of my Isuzu Hombre just like that old school Pontiac Vibe. <br />
+Anyways, I have used one in my truck for the past few months and I decided to hardwire it into the center console of my Isuzu Hombre just like that old school Pontiac Vibe.

 This can serve as a tutorial for those of you that might want to do this same project, otherwise, it is neat to see how another person would engineer something like this.
 Enjoy!